Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Mojo relies heavily on using [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) in calculations to enhance performance.
 All math functions work on SIMD items.
 That's why the `SIMD` type is also defined as a struct in its own module `builtin.simd`.

 ### 4.4.1 Defining SIMD vectors
 Mojo can use SIMD (Single Instruction, Multiple Data) on modern hardware that contains special registers.
 These registers allow you to do the same operation on all elements of a 'vector' in a single instruction, greatly improving performance.
-They are fast because the vector registers are the fastest kind of memory access at the hardware level.
+So SIMD works on a number of items *in parallel*.
+Moreover, it is fast because the vector registers are the fastest kind of memory access at the hardware level.

 The type of a value that can be processed by a SIMD-register is called *register-passable* and is of type `AnyRegType`.